drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

   implementation 'io.lettuce:lettuce-core'
 </pre> to the file

 Then we'll make some changes to `complete/src/main/java/com/example/restservice/GreetingController.java`{{open}} to add the externalized cache.
-Notice we changed <pre>
+Notice we changed
+`
 	private static String USER_KEY = "User";

 	@Autowired